viitech/VIIFirebaseNotificationsHandler/README.md

 [![Language Swift](https://img.shields.io/badge/language-swift-orange.svg)](https://img.shields.io/badge/language-swift-orange.svg)

 ## Features
+- Provide handling for registeration of the app for remote notifications.
-- Provide easy calls for subscription and unsubscription to Firebase topics.
+- Provide handling for subscription and unsubscription to Firebase topics.
+- Provide notification handling in `didReceiveRemoteNotification`, `didRegisterForRemoteNotificationsWithDeviceToken` and more.
+- Works for all the application states: Foreground, Background, Suspended and Terminated!
-- Provide single calls for `didReceiveRemoteNotification`, `didRegisterForRemoteNotificationsWithDeviceToken`
+- Provide single line calls to achieve most of the above.

 ## Requirements